josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 ## Final code review

 Here are the code files discussed on this page.
-They're found in the `src/app/` directory.
+They are found in the `src/app/` directory.

 <a id="heroservice"></a>
 <a id="inmemorydataservice"></a>